-In the saturated hearing society of today, the Deaf have time to time proved that they are just as ambitious, passionate and accomplished as us.
+In the saturated hearing society of today, Deaf people have time and time again proved that they are just as ambitious, passionate and accomplished as the hearing.
 Being part of the hearing society, it is our responsibility to give the Deaf the same opportunities we make available for us.

-This is not to say the Deaf are restricted to a certain kind of style – absolutely not.
+This is not to say Deaf people are restricted to a certain kind of style – absolutely not.

 However, avoiding glitzy clothing minimises eye strain and makes it easier for them to follow a conversation.

 It’s never too late to learn the right way to signal to a Deaf person.

 Don’t #1: Flashing a bright light in their face.
 We do not take responsibility for the bruise that might appear on your face.

 Don’t #3: Wave right in front of their face.

 Do’s #1: Move into their visual field or face them.

 Do’s #2: Tap them lightly on the shoulder.

 Do’s #3: Tap the table.